 The pre-selection of the most qualified firms should include review of designer evaluations from InterScope.
 The firms to be interviewed will be notified by the State Construction Office.
-Firms should prepare a presentation of their qualifications and experience to the pre-selection committee.
+Firms are typically given a 10-15 day notice in advance of the interview.
+Firms should prepare a presentation of their qualifications and experience to the preselection committee.

 Interviews are typically held at the State Construction Office, but may also be held at the Owner's facility depending on specific projects.
 Interviews for smaller projects are typically 30 minutes in total duration with time shared between a presentation session and a questions and answers session.